 Applewood Farm

 One of the first pick-your-own strawberry and apple farms in Stouffville now includes 32 acres of apples and strawberries.
 Take a 45-minute drive from Toronto and spend a day browsing the orchard aisles for Ambrosia, Spartan, Spencer, Red Delicious, and more.
-Admission is $10 per person for ages 3 and up, and apples are $15 for a 10 lb bag and $25 for a 20 lb bag.
+Admission is $15 per person for ages 3 and up, and apples are $20 for a small bag and $35 for a large bag.

 Organics Farm

 Since 2004, this certified organic farm just outside of Markham has been growing crops entirely free of pesticides and herbicides.
 Ambrosia, Honey Gold, Liberty, and Crimson Crisp, are all ready to pick around mid-October.
-Admission to the farm is $15 per person 3 years old and up, which includes a 5 lb bag of pick-your-own apples.
-Get an additional 5 lb bag for $12, a 10lb bag for $24 and $20 lb bushel for $48.
+Admission to the farm is $15 per person 3 years old and up, which includes a 5 lb bag of pick-your-own apples, but you can pay more if you want to take more than the entry bag.

 Watson Farms